HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/README.md

 The efficiency of the Huffman coding algorithm improves as the size of the n-grams increases, demonstrating its effectiveness in compressing data with increasing complexity.
 ![Efficiency VS gram number for Huffman algorithm](https://github.com/HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/blob/main/Huffman/EfficiencyVsGramNumber.png)

-For detailed explanations of the algorithm's design, operational mechanics, and performance analysis, please refer to the [Project report](https://github.com/HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/blob/main/Huffman/DigitalCommunicationsProject.pdf) and review the  [MATLAB live editor file.](https://github.com/HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/blob/main/Huffman/Huffman.mlx)
+For detailed explanations of the algorithm's design, operational mechanics, and performance analysis, please refer to the [Project report](https://github.com/HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/blob/main/Huffman/DigitalCommunicationsProject.pdf) and review the  [`Huffman.mlx`](https://github.com/HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/blob/main/Huffman/Huffman.mlx) MATLAB live editor file.